minio/docs/source/operations/install-deploy-manage/deploy-minio-tenant.rst

    MinIO can use any Kubernetes :kube-docs:`Persistent Volume (PV) <concepts/storage/persistent-volumes>` that supports the :kube-docs:`ReadWriteOnce <concepts/storage/persistent-volumes/#access-modes>` access mode.
    MinIO's consistency guarantees require the exclusive storage access that ``ReadWriteOnce`` provides.
+   The Persistent Volume **must** exist prior to deploying the Tenant.

    Additionally, MinIO recommends setting a reclaim policy of ``Retain`` for the PVC :kube-docs:`StorageClass <concepts/storage/storage-classes>`.
    Where possible, configure the Storage Class, CSI, or other provisioner underlying the PV to format volumes as XFS to ensure best performance.